 Weather forecasting is a large subject that is far too deep to dive into and explain in any single article.
 Forecasters spend years learning how to best forecast and are constantly learning and adapting as science and technology changes.
-The scope of this article is to provide our customers with a little basic knowledge of what goes into making a forecast.
+The scope of this article is to provide our customers with some basic tornado forecasting knowledge.

-The purpose of this article is not to turn you into a forecaster, but instead to provide you with some basic information about where the forecasting data comes from and how we use that data.
+The purpose of this article is not to turn you into a forecaster.
+It is to provide the reader with information about where forecasting data comes from and how we use that data.
 Understanding this can make your storm chasing experience more enjoyable.

 First, there is a difference between a “forecast” and a “nowcast“.

-Forecasting is the art and science of “predicting” what will happen by using numerical datasets and interpreting that data.
-Nowcasting is the act of looking at real-time weather information via remote sensing tools such as weather radar, weather satellite and weather stations.
+Forecasting is the art and science of predicting what will happen by using numerical datasets and interpreting that data.
+Nowcasting is looking at near real-time observations via remote sensing tools such as radar, satellite and weather stations.

 Weather Data for Forecasting